aidanlister/coreui/docs/content/getting-started/rtl.md

 ## Required HTML

-There are two strict requirements for enabling RTL in Bootstrap-powered pages.
+There are two strict requirements for enabling RTL in CoreUI-powered pages.

 1. Set `dir="rtl"` on the `<html>` element.
 2. Add an appropriate `lang` attribute, like `lang="ar"`, on the `<html>` element.